top of page

 IMG_0475.JPG

-The HOA installed a new picnic table and charcoal grill in the community ramada area to provide an additional gathering space for residents and families. ($750)
+The HOA installed a new picnic table and charcoal grill in the community ramada area to provide an additional gathering space for residents and families ($750).
+This project was completed in approximately January 2026.

 How Your Dues Are Used